phpdev-uk/configuration-management-ansible/workshop/notes.md

 **Filename:** `*.yml`

 Playbooks are the core of Ansible.
-They are written in YAML (Yet Another Markup Language) and describe a series of tasks to be performend on a node.
+They are written in YAML (Yet Another Markup Language) and describe a series of tasks to be performed on a node.

 ### Modules